walter-telsnig/smart-energy-dashboard/README.md

 5. Click at the Save Button and the Server is connected with pgAdmin

-HOW TO SAVE the Postgres Docker Container (If you change something in the database, please update the ZIP file or make another ZIP/TAR/etc. file):
-1. Commit the container in an image: docker commit postgres-db postgres-image
-2. Save the image in a ZIP/TAR/etc. file: docker save postgres-image > postgres-docker.zip (or in another file format)

-Steps after someone saved the container:
-1. Remove old container or just create a new container
-2. To create new container see HOW TO INSTALL the Postgres Docker Container
+Note: If you add data in the database, please save the queries as SQL file in the GitHub repo.
+So we have the same data.